Book a Consultation

 1. Temporary Residence Transition (TRT):

-Where applicants have worked with the employer on a 457 visa and/or a 482 visa for the last two years (if applicants held or have applied for a 457 visa on or before 18 April 2017); or three years under an occupation listed on the Medium to Long term List.
+Where applicants have worked with the employer on a 482 visa for the last two years regardless of what stream your occupation falls under.
 In this case, no skills assessment is required, and a competent English level is required.

 2. Direct Entry Stream: